Alpha & Omega Semiconductor (AOSL) Depreciation and Depletion (2016)

 Historic Depreciation and Depletion for Alpha & Omega Semiconductor (AOSL) over the last 7 years, with Q2 2016 value amounting to $6.6 million.

-• In the last 5 years, Alpha & Omega Semiconductor's Depreciation and Depletion had a median value of $6.9 million in 2014 and averaged $6.9 million.
+- Over the past 5 years, Alpha & Omega Semiconductor's median Depreciation and Depletion value was $6.9 million (recorded in 2014), while the average stood at $6.9 million.